Delboy/Fruit-Hunter/TESTING.md

 ## User stories testing

 *As a user I want to be able to understand the rules of the game.*
-- From the main menu in the game users can access the 'How to play' screen which explains the rules of the game.
+- From the main menu users can access the 'How to play' screen which explains the rules of the game.

 *As a user I want the game to be intuitive.*
 - The user is guided through every step of the create user and login process with clear concise questions.